psse-cpu/se2123-orientation-slides/description.md

 * Despite the name _"Software Development III"_, it's not a continuation, or a _Part 3_
   - The continuation of SE-1223 is SE-2122 (Software Component Design)
-    + to be offered in the 3rd subterm
     + SE-2122 focuses mainly on Design Patterns that have OOP roots
   - Part 1 of SE-2123 actually forbids many OOP techniques
   - however, many things learned in SE-1223 are needed: